martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 {{!I-D.ietf-quic-version-negotiation}}) or be the standard version of the current connection.

-Note that if the standard version is not the same as the current connection's standard version, the client MUST NOT use any session tickets or NEW_TOKEN tokens from the current connection in the aliased version connection.
-The server MUST reject any such tokens, and therefore MUST be able to determine both the standard version of both the connection that provided the transport parameter ("originating standard version") and the connection that uses the aliased version ("standard version in use").
+Note that servers MUST NOT accept resumption tickets or NEW_TOKEN tokens from different standard versions.
+Therefore, the choice of standard version might impact the performance of the connection that uses an aliased version.
+The standard version that generated tickets and/or tokens is typically encoded in those tickets or tokens.

-There are several possible techniques for securely recovering the two standard versions at the server:
+There are several possible techniques for the server securely recovering the standard version in use for an aliased connection:

-* the server could store a mapping of aliased versions to the two standard versions;
+* the server could store a mapping of aliased versions to standard version;

-* the server could encrypt the standard version in use in the aliased version number, and the original standard version in either the aliased version number or the ITE (note that the ITE cannot be extracted until the standard version in use is known);
+* the server could encrypt the standard version in use in the aliased version number (note that the ITE cannot be extracted until the standard version in use is known);

-* the server only issues version_aliasing transport parameters for one originating standard version and only accepts one standard version in use; or
+* the server only accepts one standard version for aliased versions; or

-* both version numbers are included as inputs in the parameter generation algorithm, and the server tries all permutations of standard version and tests each resulting Packet Length Offset for validity.
+* the standard version is included as an input to the parameter generation algorithm, and the server tries all supported standard versions and tests each resulting Packet Length Offset for validity.

 ## Expiration Time